 Copyediting vs. Copywriting: What’s the Difference?

-Specifically, copyediting involves improving writing by correcting minor errors and making it clear, concise, and consistent.
-Copywriting entails writing copy, typically to convince people to take a specific action (e.g., buy a good or service, become a subscriber, donate money).
+Copyediting involves improving writing by correcting minor errors and making it clear, concise, and consistent.
+Copywriting entails writing engaging copy, typically to convince people to take a specific action (e.g., buy a good or service, become a subscriber, donate money).

-Let’s see precisely what each process entails.
-We’ll also delve into the qualities of a good copy editor versus a good copywriter and see the earning potential in both professions.
+Let’s see what each process entails.
+We’ll also examine the qualities of a good copy editor versus a good copywriter and see the earning potential in both professions.

 Copyediting vs. Copywriting: How Are They Different?